ruxlang/ruxlang/readme.md

    code.

  * Like Go, it should not need semicolons to end a line or double-colons to reference a namespace, this was needed by compilers ages ago, but it isn't necessary anymore.
+Instead all namespaces are referenced separated by `'.'`.

- * Unlike most modern languages these days, it should not require any definitions or imports to write a basic program.
+ * Unlike most modern languages these days, it should not require any definitions or imports to write a basic program (Auto-imports).

    It should be as simple as:
    ```go
    func main()